alexbarten/devguides/how_to_setup_a_python_project.md

 ```

 When you save the file, vertical rulers will pop up when you edit a Python source file.

+### Adding a linter

+When you code Python using the official VSCode Python extension, you have the ability to have your code checked at all times by a so called *linter*.
+A *linter* is a utility that checks if your code is standards-compliant.
+In the case of Python, the standards are listed in the [Python PEP-rules](https://www.python.org/dev/peps/).
+PEP means Python Enhancement Proposal.
+Any enhancement to the language is described here.

+Most languages are supported by one or more linters.
+Some of these may be part of the language distribution itself, and others are provided by third party developers.
+Python is supported by a large number of linters.
+Each one of these has different strengths, and you are advised to study the documentation of each of the linters to choose your favorite, or the linter that supports a particular use case.

+A good multi-purpose linter is Flake8.
+It applies the [Python PEP8-rules](https://www.python.org/dev/peps/pep-0008/) like most linters do, but this one does it in a better way.

+To set up a linter in VSCode, you press the *control shift p* shortcut to bring up the VSCode command line.
+Type *python: select linter* and press ENTER to choose from a number of linters known by VSCode (actually: known by the Python extension).
+Flake8 is amongst the choices.
+Navigate and select this option and press ENTER again.
+Probably a window will popup in the downright corner to warn that this Python library has not yet been installed.
+The window offers buttons to start the installation process.
+Select the option to start the installation.
+A Windows command line will show the progress.

+When you have installed the linter, you press *control shift p* and type *python: run linting* to run the linter in your current tab (which should be loaded with a Python source file).
+If the linter encounters a problem (some code that does not comply to the rules), it will show these in the problem tab of the terminal window in VSCode.
+When you click on the problem(s) with the left mouse button, the offensive part of your code will be displayed in the editor window.

+By the way: when you save your Python file, your code will be checked automatically.
+And in the latest versions of VSCode, online real-time checking is also enabled.
+This means that explicit commands to run a linter are mostly interesting, when you temporarily select an alternative linter (by repeating the command in the previous paragraphs).
+One of the most interesting alternatives to Flake8 is [Bandit](https://github.com/PyCQA/bandit).
+Bandit scans your code for security vulnerabilities.
+After the scan you repeat *python: select linter* once again to switch back to Flake8.
+Another interesting linter is Pylint.
+Pylint can give a lot of feedback.
+It is advised to not use Pylint as your primary linter, but as an extra, because it sometimes is too harsh/strict on your code.

 ### Other nice extensions